 COVID-19: Service Update

-The Council has agreed the closure of the following buildings and facilities to the public until further notice:
+The following Council facilities continue to remain closed to the to the public until further notice:

-- Community Centres / Halls (including the Queen’s Hall Billiards Club)
+- Community Centres / Halls (REOPENING Monday 5 October)

 - Council Offices